satishluintel/eyesonprojects/README.md

 This is a list of open source projects that are available in Github and outside Github.

-Please feel free to contribute, or submit us pull requests if you are a open source platform.
+Please feel free to contribute, or submit us pull requests.
 _________________________________________________________________